StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 - "I had learned and he had learned, but there was no one to take credit"
 - "Compliments are criticisms in disguise!
 Both are used to manipulate behavior, and compliments are just more socially acceptable!"
 - To see your strokes (or anything in life) as they are, there is no need to attribute goodness or badness to them.
 By ending judgment, you do not avoid seeing what is; ending judgement means you neither add nor subtract from the facts before your eyes.
 Things appear as they are--undistorted.
 In this way, the mind becomes more calm.
+- So this begs the question: how do we "let it happen?"
+Simple: if you know how to do it, then do it.
+If you don't know how to do it, then allow yourself to learn.
+- To the "myself" unconscious, a picture is worth a thousand words.
+The best way for "myself" to learn is through action.
+Period.

 # Introduction